ppeetteerrs/obsidian-zola/README.md

 ### Templates

-All pages are extend to the `base.html`, and you can customize for as need.
+All pages are extend to the `base.html`, and you can customize them as need.

 ### Content